What is melanoma?

 - Melanomas that are lacking pigment are called amelanotic melanoma.

 - There may be areas of regression that are the colour of normal skin, or white and scarred.

 During its horizontal phase of growth, a melanoma is normally flat.
-As the vertical phase develops, the melanoma becomes thickened and raised.
+As the vertical phase develops, the melanoma becomes thickened, raised, and palpable.